yaroslav-zhurakovskiy/html-game-builder-script/README.md

 BytedanceBannerSize: "600_90" | "600_100" | "600_150" | "600_260" | "600_286" | "600_300" | "600_388" | "600_400" // Pick one of these values
 BytedanceVideoAdUnitID: "900546831"
 BytedanceRewardedVideoAdUnitID: "900546566"
+BytedanceSplashAdUnitID: "800546851"
+BytedanceSplashAdSize: "100x100" // Optional, by default full screen is used
+BytedanceSplashAdTolerateTimeout: 10
+BytedanceInterstitialAdUnitID: "900546270"
+BytedanceInterstitialAdSize: "100x100" // Optional, by default full screen is used

 // Fastlane is required for uploading build to TestFlight using CLI
 fastlane: